 No expense is spared.
 The 7-year-olds have been up since dawn at the hairdresser, being pinned and sprayed into their first grow-up hairdos and wrapped in their first grown-up kimonos with obis tied in traditional unmarried girls’ knots.
 Boys don formal hakama embellished with cranes and other auspicious motifs.
 3-year-old girls wear a padded jacket over their kimonos, and are allowed to start growing out their hair.

 Here are a few more pictures!

 If you happen to be in Tokyo in the two weeks leading up to November 15, you can see children and their families dressed up at most big shrines and temples.
-Directions & a map to the Meiji Shrine (my favorite place to see them) are on my website, The Tokyo Guide I Wish I’d Had.
+The Meiji Shrine is my favorite place to see them.
+If you’d like to go there, visit my website, The Tokyo Guide I Wish I’d Had.